 A Previous Marriage of 10 Years or Longer

-Here's one more factor for singles to consider: If you were ever married and that marriage lasted at least 10 years, you may be eligible to collect benefits on your ex-spouse's work record.
-In this case, think about your Social Security claiming decision more as a married individual would.
-You might be able to use a spousal benefit for a few years, then switch to your own benefits, or vice-versa.
-Such strategies will boost your lifetime income.
+Here's one more factor for singles to consider: If you were ever married, and that marriage lasted at least 10 years, you may be eligible to collect payments based on your ex-spouse's work record.
+In that case, think about your SSA payment-claiming decision more as a married person would.
+You might be able to use a spouse's benefit for a few years, then switch to your own benefits, or vice versa.
+Such a plan could boost your lifetime income by quite a bit.